cassini1010/documentations/docs/Python/uv.md

 ]
 ```

-## Upgrade dependencies
+## Upgrading Dependencies

-This upgrades the installed package in the project.
+To upgrade an installed package in the project, use:

 ```bash
 uv add --upgrade requests
 ```

-## Remove dependencies
+## Removing Dependencies

-This removes requests module from the project
+To remove the `requests` module from the project, use:

 ```bash
 uv remove requests
 ```

-## Add dev dependencies
+## Adding Development Dependencies

-Here black module is added as a development dependency in the project and `pyproject.toml` file is also modified accordingly.
+To add a development dependency (e.g., `black`) and update the `pyproject.toml` file accordingly:

 ```bash
 uv add --dev black
 ```

-## list dependencies
+## Listing Dependencies

-To list dependencies one of the below commands can be used;
+To list dependencies, you can use any of the following commands:

 ```bash
 uv pip freeze